NLPJCL/RAG-Retrieval/README.md

 Among them, rag-retrieval-reranker is the result of training on the hfl/chinese-roberta-wwm-ext model using the RAG-Retrieval code, and the training data uses the training data of the bge-rerank model.

-## colbert模型在 MTEB Reranking 任务的结果
+## Results of the Colbert model in the MTEB Reranking task

 |      **Model**  | **Model Size(GB)**  | **Dim**  | **T2Reranking** | **MMarcoReranking** | **CMedQAv1** | **CMedQAv2** | **Avg** |
 |:-----------: |:----------:|:----------:|:----------:|:-------------:|:--------------:|:---------------:| :---------------:|